aidenlab/BEAR/CONTRIBUTING.md

 ## **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything to the stability, functionality, or testability of Juicer are still welcome!
+Changes that are cosmetic in nature and do not add anything to the stability, functionality, or testability of Polar are still welcome!

 ## **Do you intend to add a new feature or change an existing one?**